 Most people face financial hardship at some point in their lives, and for those who owe just a little too much to be able to repay their creditors, Chapter 13 bankruptcy may be an option.
 While some believe that filing for bankruptcy is humiliating or too scary to consider, it is important to know that bankruptcy laws exist to protect debtors from their creditors and unmanageable debt.
-At Markarian & Hayes our West Palm Beach Chapter 13 bankruptcy attorneys are here to help you through the bankruptcy process and get you financially back on your feet.
+At Markarian & Hayes our Palm Beach Gardens, Vero Beach & Wellington Chapter 13 bankruptcy attorneys are here to help you through the bankruptcy process and get you financially back on your feet.

 West Palm Beach Chapter 13 Bankruptcy

 Similar to Chapter 11 bankruptcy, Chapter 13 bankruptcy is also known as a reorganization bankruptcy, but it is meant for individual wage earners.
 This type of bankruptcy allows for a debtor to keep most or all of their assets and repay their debts to their creditors over a three- to five-year period through the use of a repayment plan.